maxdiluca/virtualrealitylab/content/authors/Evguenni_Penksik/_index.md

   url: ""

 interests:
-- Virtual and Augmented Reality, and it’s applications in both research and gaming
+- Virtual and Augmented Reality
-- Machine Learning and AI, with a particular interest in reinforcement learning and generative networks
+- Machine Learning and AI
 - 3D Graphics, Modelling, and Game Development
 - Music performance and production